vedantroy/typecheck.macro/README.md

 *This project is in beta but it has been tested against established libraries, like [ajv](https://github.com/ajv-validator/ajv), to ensure it is reliable and doesn't make mistakes.
 Support for intersection types + circular types + error messages is coming soon, so keep watch!*

-*Also there is currently an issue where register doesn't work across files (types registered in one file are not available in another).
-Expect this to be resolved very very soon!*

 # Example

 ```typescript